JeroenDM/descartes_tutorials/README.md

 Because I new to ROS development and open to suggestions, I will explain how I orginizade my workspace to write and test this tutorial.
 As IDE we use [RoboWare](http://www.roboware.me/), which is based on visual studio code.

+## What we want to show in the tutorial

+- Visualization of a trajectory.
+- Adding collision objects.
+- (custom cost function)

+Reminders
+- Function to convert eigen pose to orientation toleranced point.
+- rviz config has to be adapted

+## What we would like to improve

+- Avoid big steps in task space.
+- Solve RAM problem.
+- Add tolerances in local tool frame.

+## Workspace organization

 Everything is in one (catkin) workspace, because using multiple workspaces caused problems.
 In the src folder of the workspaces I put all the git repos that containing the packages.
 This results in the following file structure: